Sushi on keto? Heck yeah! But not so fast, not every “type” of sushi is considered keto-friendly, at least in a non-technical sense.

 Most people may associate sushi with being raw fish, but sushi, by definition, is cold rice dressed with vinegar, which then can be garnished with anything.
 However, most sushi will contain either raw fish, vegetables, or egg.1

-But let's forget the technicalities because we want to eat some sushi… or whatever it's called.
+But let's forget the technicalities because we want to eat some low carb sushi… or whatever it's called.

 What then can we eat when we head out to a sushi or Japanese restaurant on keto?
 Follow along, and I'll break down everything you can order at your favorite sushi or Japanese restaurant, including the appetizers.